AshwinMuthuraman/Team4Project_DATS6103_10/project_summary.md

 The questions were developed to address specific aspects of our analysis and decision-making process.
 We aimed to understand the key audio features influencing song success and to select the best machine learning model for prediction.
 Each question was tailored to extract precise information relevant to our research objectives.
 For example, we asked about the top hit-associated audio features to pinpoint influential factors, quantified performance improvements to gauge the impact of optimization, and compared metrics to evaluate model effectiveness.
 These questions were designed to guide our investigation and ensure that we obtained relevant insights to make informed decisions.

-# Exploratory Data Analysis
+# Exploratory Data Analysis:
 Exploratory Data Analysis (EDA) was conducted to gain insights into the dataset's statistics, structure, and the significance of different feature values.
 During this process, skewed data in several features were normalized.
 Additionally, through univariate analysis and the F-test, we identified the most influential features.

 From our comparative analysis, we made intriguing observations.
-Hit songs consistently exhibit significantly higher volume levels compared to flop songs, as indicated by the substantial difference in loudness.

-                mean_of_hits    mean_of_flops    difference_of_means
-loudness        -5.670281        -9.229477         3.559196
+There was a significant contrast in loudness between hit and flop songs, with hit songs having a substantially higher loudness level of 3.56 units when compared to flop songs

 Additionally, the "key" feature appears to have a relatively high p-value (0.755) in the F-test, suggesting it may not be statistically significant in distinguishing between hit and flop songs.